 2010–2011: Tamil Nadu Master Trainer middle school programme

-This programme was designed and implemented by the British Council in collaboration with the Tamil Nadu Sarva Shiksa Abhiyan (SSA) and Unicef to improve the teaching and learning of communicative English to upper primary school children attending government funded schools.
-This included an eleven day Master Training programme and a ten day teacher training cascade programme at the district level.
+This programme was designed and implemented by the British Council in collaboration with the Tamil Nadu Sarva Shiksa Abhiyan (SSA) and UNICEF to improve the teaching and learning of communicative English to upper primary school children attending government-funded schools.
+This included an eleven-day Master Trainer training programme and a ten-day teacher training cascade programme at the district level.

 - to improve teachers’ confidence in using and teaching English, particularly speaking

-- to develop key trainer training techniques and skills so that Master Trainers can effectively cascade their training to other English teachers
+- to develop key training techniques and skills so that Master Trainers can effectively cascade their training to other English teachers.

-The course also focused on trainer training to enable these Master Trainers to cascade the module more effectively.
-Approximately 1000 of these teachers were selected to cascade training to the remaining 80,000 English teachers in the state.
+Approximately 1000 participating teachers were selected to cascade training to the remaining 80,000 English teachers in the state.